Actelion talking to Sanofi after J&J exit

-Switzerland's Actelion Ltd is in talks with French drugmaker Sanofi about a deal, sources said on Wednesday, after U.S. healthcare group Johnson & Johnson abandoned efforts to buy the company.
+ZURICH/LONDON Switzerland's Actelion Ltd (ATLN.S) is in talks with French drugmaker Sanofi (SASY.PA) about a deal, sources said on Wednesday, after U.S. healthcare group Johnson & Johnson (JNJ.N) abandoned efforts to buy the company.

 Two people familiar with the situation said discussions were advanced but a deal was not assured.
 Actelion's shares ended 9 percent lower on investor concern that J&J's exit underlined the challenges facing any bidder for Europe's biggest biotech group.